nirdothan/user-guide/docs/network/interfaces_and_networks.md

 Network interfaces are configured in `spec.domain.devices.interfaces`.
 They describe properties of virtual interfaces as "seen" inside guest instances.
-The same network backend may be connected to a virtual machine in multiple different ways, each with their own connectivity guarantees and characteristics.
+The same `network` may be connected to a virtual machine in multiple different ways, each with their own connectivity guarantees and characteristics.

-Each interface should declare its type by defining on of the following
-fields:
+The mandatory interface configuration includes a `name`, which references a network name and either a type from the table below, or a [network binding plugin](https://kubevirt.io/user-guide/network/network_binding_plugins/) reference.

 <table>
 <colgroup>